allenluce/faketickers/README.md

 ```go
 func (t *FakeTickers) Tag(tag string)
 ```
-Tag sets the given string tag on all subsequent NewTicker() calls.
-Set a tag before a NewTicker() call when you want to control that ticker separately.
+Tag sets the given string tag on all subsequent `time.NewTicker()` calls.
+Set a tag before a `time.NewTicker()` call when you want to control that ticker separately.

 #### func (*FakeTickers) Tick

 ```go
 func (t *FakeTickers) Tick(tag ...string)
 ```
-Tick will send one tick down all tickers created since Start() was called.
-If given the optional tag argument, it will only send ticks to those NewTickers that have that tag.
+Tick will send one tick to all tickers created since `Start()` was called.
+If given the optional tag argument, it will only send ticks to those tickers that have that tag.

 #### func (*FakeTickers) Wait